 On the way home, I experienced demons flying around my head like a swarm of flies that I kept swishing away.
 I took my authority over them, by saying, “In Jesus’s name, I command you to go to His feet, and await His verdict, never to return.”
 They continued to flee.

 That evening, I thought through what had happened just transpired.
-Thankfully, God had warned me ahead of time that it would feel anti-climactic and surreal.
+Thankfully, God had warned me ahead of time that it would seem anti-climactic and surreal.
 Even with the forewarning, a deep sense of being “all alone” set in.
 I knew that I wasn’t supposed to tell anyone about what had happened publicly yet, so I clung to Jesus.
 I felt the sting of being alone in this and then the reassurance of Jesus’ presence around me and His joy in my obedience.
 Then tears of relief and pent-up emotions flowed as I gave into exhaustion and found His restorative solace that night in a deep sleep.

 Pulling Up Roots